The Office of Justice, Peace and Care for Creation

 Prayers, Knowledge, Actions: Read Our Blog Posts

-The Sisters of Notre Dame de Namur
+Sisters of Notre Dame de Namur, Making Known God's Goodness

 The Sisters of Notre Dame de Namur Ohio Province has responded to Pope Francis’ Laudato Si’ Action Platform by creating the Dorothy Stang Initiative for Laudato Si’ Action.
 While in the process of gathering data from sisters, associates, staff, donors and others in our circle, we were reminded that all steps we take are important - both big and small.
 We therefore introduce Your Little Bit of Good, a short weekly one-pager that focuses on some aspect of the environment.
 It is an attempt to bring forward small things we can do.